• Skip to primary navigation

 Ingredients for Vegan Bolognese laid out and labeled: diced tomatoes, diced mushrooms, onions, celery, garlic, shredded carrots, red lentils, almond milk, chopped walnuts, spices, red wine, almond milk, tamari and bay leaves.

-• RED WINE: Traditional bolognese calls for red wine to build flavor without additional salt or fat.
+• Red wine: Traditional bolognese calls for red wine to build flavor without additional salt or fat.
 The alcohol burns off and leaves a concentrated balance of sweet and savory.
-If you don’t use wine, substitute with tomato juice, plus a teaspoon of vegan worcestershire.
+If you don’t use alcohol, substitute with tomato juice, plus a teaspoon of vegan worcestershire.

 The first thing you’ll want to do is prep the spaghetti squash to release some of the moisture so you’ll wind up with long strings that resemble angel hair pasta.